invidian/secure-and-reproducible-arch-linux/README.md

 If an attacker has access to your machine, they may try to replace your `initramfs` with malicious one.
 However, Secure Boot protects against such scenario, as UEFI will refuse to boot unsigned `initramfs` as long as Secure Boot is enabled.

 If an attacker has both access to your machine and manages to bypass the BIOS password, they can disable Secure Boot and let their `initramfs` execute when you boot the machine again.
-This will allow them to hide from you, that Secure Boot has been disabled, which will allow them to obtain your Master PIN, as this is what you type into the machine when booting
+This will allow them to hide from you, that Secure Boot has been disabled, which will allow them to obtain your Master PIN, as this is what you type into the machine when decrypting the hard drive.

-The BIOS password protects your machine from executing malicious code and can be used by attacker to for example disable Secure Boot on your machine, which can trick you into leaking your Master PIN.
+To protect against compromised BIOS, [tpm2-totp](https://github.com/tpm2-software/tpm2-totp) project is used, which will generate TOTP code using secret stored in TPM and will display it on encryption password prompt while booting.
+It is then user's responsibility to verify the code using other device.

-TODO: Check if replacing Platform Key changes BIOS TPM PCR measurements.
+The secret for `tpm2-totp` will be sealed against TPM PCR bank 7, which stores hash of the current state of Secure Boot configuration.
+If you replace any of Secure Boot keys like KEK or PK, the value will change, so you won't be able to generate valid TOTP code anymore.
+This means, if attacker replaces your Secure Boot keys with yours, you will notice that, as boot process won't be able to calculate valid TOTP code anymore.

 #